 Web designers often want to start with a clean slate.
-But effective copy, high-ranking pages and crucial links from your old site should be incorporated into your new one
+But you shouldn't throw the baby out with the bath water when redesigning your website, advises Ben Dyer.
+Effective copy, high-ranking pages and crucial links from your old site should be incorporated into your new one

 In business, some of us are too easily satisfied and can become complacent, while some of us meddle too much with things that are already working.
 These two extremes apply to ecommerce sites too.

 Since it’s in the interests of a web designer to suggest redesigning a site, ask them to give you solid business reasons why you will get more sales from a revamp.
 This should be backed by facts or illustrated by successful case studies.